Developer funding: the importance of pre-sales

 Q&A and Forums:

-The same logic applies here, but instead of specialists media, you have other properties investors sharing their experience with you.
+The same logic applies here, but instead of specialist media, you have other properties investors sharing their experience with you.

 A big part of forums and media content is not organic but sure does look like it when consumers are consulting them.
 It is called content marketing and GMA is pretty good at it.